 Start your day with some bubbles at Domain Chandon.
 The Chandon Brut was awarded the best Australian Sparkling Wine at the 2018 Champagne and Sparkling Wine World Championships in London — why wouldn’t you want to start your day there.
 Domain Chandon is the only sparkling producer in Australia with French roots.
 Located on land that was once a failing dairy farm, it turned out to be perfect for vineyards.

-There are two different tasting options available and a self-guided tour.—learn how sparkling wine is make in the methode champenois or tradition method.
+There are two different tasting options available and a self-guided tour.—learn how sparkling wine is made in the methode champenois or tradition method.
 The tasting room is open daily

-De Bartoli has won numerous sustainability awards and leads the way in being responsible stewards for the earth.
+De Bortoli has won numerous sustainability awards and leads the way in being responsible stewards for the earth.
 I like that.

 Only an hour away from Melbourne, Mornington is the place where beaches and wine combine in a sensory experience that leaves many visitors dreaming of opening a tasting room or bed and breakfast.